daqing15/pygrametl/README.md

 Pygrametl
 =============

-Pygrametl is our sofwtare of choice for managing DataWarehouse dimensions and facts.
+Pygrametl is our software of choice for managing DataWarehouse dimensions and facts.

 References
 -------